MrKev312/JustDanceNextPlus/README.md

 4. Run the server
 5. Run a proxy or custom dns server to redirect your game to the server (you will need to disable ssl certification on the switch to do this, can be found [here](https://github.com/misson20000/exefs_patches), 18.0.0 and above [here](https://github.com/borntohonk/exefs_patches)
 6. Enjoy!

+## Needed JSONs
+- activity-page.json
+- parameters.json
+- parametersv1.json
+- playlistdb.json
+- shop-config.json
+The following are not needed but are recommended:
+- tagdb.json
+- localizedstrings.json (from the `All.US-en.*.json.gz` file)

 ## Map Format
 Maps are stored in the following format: